stPhoenix/java_lab7/README.md

 Example:
 java App

+Before: We wil meet *asdklahj asklh asd* friend *asdklj asdhkjh* in New Vegas!
-We wil meet  friend  in New Vegas!
+After: We wil meet  friend  in New Vegas!